Man, wearing a brown pair of pants and black shoes is shoveling snow off his pathway to his front door

 Moving with pets can be a challenge but bringing pets when moving in winter can be a disaster.
 Throwing the pets in the backyard isn’t an option and it’s difficult to keep them in the home with people coming in and out.
 To keep it simple, board all pets prior to a move and pick them up again once everything is unpacked.
 While Fido or Fluffy probably can’t wait to see the new house, letting them take part in the move is a bad idea.

 While moving in winter means avoiding moving in the heat, it does have its drawbacks.
-To ensure that everything and everybody makes it to the new home safely and securely, follow these seven simple winter moving tips.
+To ensure that everything and everybody makes it to the new home safely and securely, follow these simple winter moving tips.